 - 3.1.
 The Headteacher will accept responsibility in principle for members of Trust staff giving or supervising a pupil taking prescribed medication during the day, where those members of staff have volunteered to do so.
 The headteacher will ensure that staff are supported and trained and competent before they take on the responsibility of supporting pupils with medical conditions. - 3.2.
 The school's insurance will cover liability relating to the administration of prescription and non-prescription medication. - 3.3.
 Any parent/carer requesting the administration of medication will be able to access a copy of this policy. - 3.4.
 Prescribed medication will be accepted and administered in the establishment.
 Prior written parental consent is required before any prescription medication can be administered including the use of EpiPens. - 3.5.
 It is the responsibility of parents/carers to notify the school if there is a change in medication, a change in dosage requirements, or the discontinuation of a pupil's need for medication. - 3.6.
 Staff who volunteer to assist in the administration of invasive medication will receive appropriate training/guidance through arrangements made with the necessary medical service. - 3.7.
 The school will make every effort to continue the administration of medication to a pupil whilst on activities away from the premises. - 3.8.
 Further information on common conditions and practical advice on asthma, epilepsy, diabetes and anaphylaxis can be found in Appendix 3. - 3.9.
-Non-prescription medication can be accepted and administered, in relation to the following: - Chemist bought pain relief i.e. Calpol/ibuprofen or hay fever relief along with the completion of the Parental Agreement to Administer Prescription or Non-prescription Medicine form (Appendix 1).
+Non-prescription medication can be accepted and administered, in relation to the following: - Chemist bought pain relief i.e. calpol/ibuprofen or hay fever relief along with the completion of the Parental Agreement to Administer Prescription or Non-prescription Medicine form (Appendix 1).
 If this form is not completed the medication cannot be administered. - School Trips for pain relief using over the counter proprietary brands and only when parental consent forms have been signed and held by the school and adequate risk assessments are in place, which include the checking of consent forms and logging of medicines provided.
-The parental consent form for the school trip must specifically state that authority is given for the provision of pain relief using over the counter proprietary brands Individual Healthcare Plans - Sun Cream, using over the counter propriety branded, in original containers.
-It will be the responsibility of the pupil to apply their own sun cream when needed. - 3.10 Unless otherwise indicated, all medication to be administered will be kept in the school office or other appropriate location (fridge if required)
+The parental consent form for the school trip must specifically state that authority is given for the provision of pain relief using over the counter proprietary brands - Sun Cream, using over the counter propriety branded, in original containers.
+It will be the responsibility of the pupil to apply their own sun cream when needed. - 3.10.
+Unless otherwise indicated, all medication to be administered will be kept in the School Office.
+The School Office has a fridge for refrigerated medications.
+Pre-School will continue to administer their own medications and will store Pre-school medications in their own fridge and medical box (see location of medication table)